greenlsi/reload_refresh/README.md

 `Warning: this is a proof-of-concept, only useful for testing the performance of RELOAD+REFRESH and compare it with previous existing approaches.
 Use it under your own risk.`

+**Warning:** If in Prime+Probe or Reload+Refresh approaches it is not possible to distinguish between the "useful" data samples, there was a problem creating the sets and the results are not valid.

 ## Requirements

 It requires Hugepages and assumes they are mounted on `/mnt/hugetlbfs/`.
 This value can be modified by changing the value of FILE_NAME.